 Another business perk you may appreciate is a Dell Small Business statement credit.
 To get the credit, cardholders must enroll to get up to $200 in annual Dell statement credits (cardholders get up to $100 semi-annually for U.S. Dell purchases – terms apply).

 Your points are most valuable when redeeming points for award flights.
 But the lavish air travel benefits can be quite handy as well.
-Plus, the many perks make this card a worthy credit card for LLC option.
-And, if you’re looking for extra oomph, note that it’s one of the best metal credit cards you can have.
+Plus, the many perks make this a worthy card for an LLC.
+And, if you’re looking for extra oomph, note that it’s one of the best metal cards you can have.

 Need a business credit card with no annual fee (See Rates & Fees)?
 The Blue Business® Plus Credit Card from American Express can be a good fit.
-You earn 2x Membership Rewards on the first $50,000 in annual everyday business purchases.
-All remaining purchases earn 1x point per $1.
+You earn 2x Membership Rewards® points on the first $50,000 in annual everyday business purchases.
+All remaining purchases earn 1x Membership Rewards® point per $1.

 Your points are most valuable when redeemed for award flights.
 You can pool them with your other Membership Rewards credit cards to book your next award trip sooner.
 This is also one of the best business credit cards with no annual fee.